 This morning, I grabbed a quick shower before heading in for my first day on the new job.
 The porcelain tiles have a red grit ingrained into them.
-I bet no amount of scrubbing will ever bring them back to normal, not that much effort seems to have been made lately.
+I bet no amount of scrubbing will ever bring them back to normal, not that much effort seems to have been made though.
 I got dressed in the work clothes I was given yesterday, grabbed a quick bite of food from the fridge, and picked up the gear bag.
 The bag has some unusual tools that I haven’t seen before.
 There was also a length of rope, a battered first aid kit, and a CO2 conversion mask.
 This last little gadget is the difference between life and death in the Martian atmosphere.

 I left the apartment and showed back up at McCarthy’s office—the hole in wall with the desk on the edge of the hall.